 Pocket doors make great internal doors and aren't given enough credit for their unobtrusive appearance and sound functionality.
-You'll usually find pocket door types in powder rooms or for closets and other small spaces and they come singly or as part of a double.
+You'll usually want to install pocket doors in powder rooms, over closets and in small spaces to create a more cohesive and fluid feel where it's not necessarily open-plan.
+They come singly or as part of a double.

 'Pocket doors are popular among homeowners for two main reasons.
 Firstly, in reduced spaces where options of placing furniture is limited, a pocket door slides into the wall meaning that space isn’t required for it to swing open.
 Secondly, pocket doors create an open space, giving people the option of a more open plan feel, or a cozier closed up room when shut.
 Another positive attribute is that wheelchair users and people with mobility issues won’t struggle with narrow doorways.
 It is easier to install them in new buildings as already built homes may require walls to be removed and replaced, as well as electrical wiring and plumbing to be rerouted.
 Pocket doors cost an average of $700.'
 Adds Graham.

 One of the most sought after features for home owners everywhere, bi-fold doors are modern to boot.
 Glazed panels concertina neatly together, usually with one regular door fitted at the end should you not want to unfold all the panels.
 They tend to be reserved for the back of the house where they max out space and natural light giving your home a lovely indoor outdoor feel.
 While they work internally also for closets and utility rooms.
 Bi-folds match their highly stylistic design features with practicality too meaning that prices to install these types of doors often start around $600.